Reviews You Can Rely On

 Consider Terrain

-You might be planning on walking primarily indoors, on a treadmill, or on sidewalks and roads.
-If that's the case, you likely won't need a shoe built for the trails.
-These “road shoes” have minimal traction to cut down on weight and bulkiness.
-However, if you plan to spend most of your walks on uneven terrain, it's worth considering a trail shoe with bulkier tread and more overall stability.
+If you walk primarily indoors, on a treadmill, or sidewalks and roads, you likely won't need shoes built for the trails.
+These “road shoes” have minimal traction to reduce weight and bulkiness.
+However, if you plan to spend most of your walks on uneven terrain, a trail shoe with bulkier tread and more overall stability is worth considering.
 If you're just getting started or you venture out in various conditions, a trail shoe with less aggressive traction might be the best option.
-A versatile shoe like this will have you covered for all terrain types, but it won't be too bulky for everyday use.
+A versatile shoe like this will cover you for all terrain types, but it won't be too bulky for everyday use.

 The Divide 4 offers enough additional traction to tackle light trails without breaking the bank.